 When assessing the cost/benefit of an application for assistance under this guideline, the lawyer must take into account:

-the duration of the payments.
-Child support for only a short period before the child support case ends (eg when a child is about to turn 18) may not justify the cost of taking action
+- where the dispute relates to only a short period of the child support assessment or before the child support case ends (e.g. when a child is about to turn 18) this may not justify the cost of taking action

-where arrears are sought, the amount of the arrears or debt.
-Arrears of $200 debt will not justify the cost of taking action
+- where the amount of the arrears or debt sought is $1000 or less this will not justify the cost of taking action.

 (b) Grants assessment process

-Applications for assistance under this guideline must be lodged via ATLAS using the ‘simplified process – child support’ template, making the following selections:
+Applications for assistance under this guideline must be lodged via ATLAS.

 - in the matters screen, select ‘child support’ under ‘matter group’ and then the appropriate matter type